MaxInGaussian/SCFGP/README.md

 ## Dependencies
 ### Theano
-    Theano is used due to its nice and simple syntax to set up the tedious formulas in SCFGP, and its capability to computing automatic differentiation.
+    Theano is used due to its nice and simple syntax to set up the tedious formulas in SCFGP, and its capability of computing automatic differentiation.

 To install Theano, see this page: